OpenDominion/OpenDominion/CONTRIBUTING.md

 - You have [NPM](https://nodejs.org/en/) 5 or higher installed and in your path.
 - You have a basic understanding of the [Laravel framework](https://laravel.com/docs).
 See sections [deviation from Laravel](#deviation-from-laravel) and [directory structure](#directory-structure) for the current architectural setup, which slightly differs from a traditional Laravel project.

+In addition:

+- If you want to use MySQL as your database engine, you have a server setup.
+In in doubt, just follow the instructions for Sqlite below.
+- If not going to use the internal PHP webserver, you need to have a webserver like Nginx or Apache setup according to the [Laravel documentation](https://laravel.com/docs/5.6/installation#pretty-urls).

+As a replacement for both of these there's Docker Compose and [Homestead](https://laravel.com/docs/5.6/homestead) configuration files available.

 ##### Languages, frameworks, libraries and tools